dansiviter/gcp-util/log/README.md

 ### `java.util` Logger (JUL) ###

+This has two options:
+* `uk.dansiviter.gcp.log.jul.JulHandler`: This will communicate directly with the APIs.
+This means a service account must be present in the VM or Pod with sufficient permissions,
+* `uk.dansiviter.gcp.log.jul.JsonFormatter`: This will format log messages as required by [Structured Logging](https://cloud.google.com/logging/docs/structured-logging).
+This is often simpler than direct API access.

-Inspired by `com.google.cloud.logging.LoggingHandler` but one major limitation is it's use of `com.google.cloud.logging.Payload.StringPayload` which heavily limits the data that can be utilised by GCP. `uk.dansiviter.gcp.log.jul.JulHandler` uses `JsonPayload` to provide broader support to Cloud Logging's features.
+Both of these were inspired by `com.google.cloud.logging.LoggingHandler` but written to address it's limitation on the use of `com.google.cloud.logging.Payload.StringPayload` which heavily reduces the data that can be utilised by GCP for elements such as `serviceContext`.

-> :warning: The `java.util.logging.Formatter` for `uk.dansiviter.gcp.log.jul.JulHandler` is fixed as an contexual information is already provided.
+> :information_source: The `java.util.logging.Formatter` for `uk.dansiviter.gcp.log.jul.JulHandler` is fixed as an contexual information is already provided.
 If you wish to add more information use `uk.dansiviter.gcp.log.EntryDecorator`.

-#### File Config ####
+#### `uk.dansiviter.gcp.log.jul.JulHandler` File Config ####

 Example `java.util.logging.config.file` file config: